-The Royal College of Physicians (RCP) credential in obstetric medicine has been designed for higher specialty trainees with an interest in obstetric medicine, who wish to gain a credential in this specialist area.
+The Royal College of Physicians (RCP) credential in obstetric medicine which leads to a Diploma in Obstetric Medicine has been designed for higher specialty trainees with an interest in obstetric medicine, who wish to gain a credential in this specialist area.

 The complete handbook for the credential is available to download below.